 As your business grows, you will need to have systems and processes in place, so everyone knows what needs to be done and how it needs to be done.
 This will help ensure that things run smoothly and that there is less room for error.

-Part 2: Four essential steps to scale a small business successfully
+Part II: 4 steps for scaling a small business successfully

 Let’s now put the above into practice with four key steps to help you scale your small business: